wordtreefoundation/books/pseudo_biblical/The Late War - Gilbert Hunt - 1816.md

 10 And the veteran soldiers of the king, who have been bred to war, are spread in multitudes over the province of Canada.

-11 Therefore, if ye go orer to fight against them, ye will be as sheep going to the slaughter, and ye shall never again return to the house of your fathers, for ye will be destroyed.
+11 Therefore, if ye go over to fight against them, ye will be as sheep going to the slaughter, and ye shall never again return to the house of your fathers, for ye will be destroyed.

 [63]